 If you believe in your heart that you must continue to actively work against whatever injustices you perceive are occurring in a land in which you do not live, that is your right.
 But right now you need Israel at least as much as Israel needs you, if not more.

-Let Israelis deal with the occupation themselves.
+Let Israelis deal with the problems of the Palestinians and the occupation themselves.
 Let those who will actually be sending their kids to fight, work against that which they believe is not worth fighting for.
 We have a vocal and vociferous citizenry who knows how to speak out, and they make no hesitation in doing so when the situation calls for it.

 However, considering what’s at stake, this is not your fight, and certainly not at the moment.
 Make no mistake, the implication of this message is for both Israel’s benefit and for yours.
 Jews around the world need to concentrate on the battles at home if they have any hope of continuing to call it that.
 And if and when the day comes that “home” is no longer an option, you will have a homeland that is strong and decisive in every which way, waiting for you with open arms.

 As for the “alt-right”, the wannabe Nazis and anyone else who dreams of challenging the Jewish people again, do not fear them.
 Today we have one of the most lethal militaries in history, armed with weapons of every kind, and an intelligence service whose arm can reach every corner of the world and beyond.
 This is not 1933.
 You don’t get to f*ck with the Jews anymore and get away with it.
 If they were alive, you could ask the Palestinian terrorists who tried that at the Munich Olympics.
 But a 70-year old grandmother got to every single one of them and you better believe we will show our enemies of today far less mercy.

 Never again means never again.